Illustration of a residential townhouse in central London

 Each resident begins their journey with an assessment and personalised plan tailored to their individual needs, goals, and circumstances.
 This ensures every activity and session supports their growth and development.

-Every young person at Lions Campus receives a bespoke residential programme, with each day thoughtfully structured around therapeutic, educational, and personal growth activities.
+Every young person at Lions Campus receives a bespoke residential programme, with each day thoughtfully structured around wellbeing-focused group sessions and personal growth activities.
 These work together to support every aspect of a resident’s wellbeing — physical, social, personal, connective, family, and educational.

 Structured Support From Morning to Evening